|

 Come one, come all, whether you sing, play an instrument, or just want to listen to the wonderful music.
 At times we'll be jamming, at times we'll all be listening to a wonderful number.
 A bit of filk, a bit of folk, a bit of rock...all are welcome here.
 Whether it's your first time, or you're an old hand, come and participate.

-Dot Saturday Music Jam To Programming Grid
+Saturday Music Jam

 time: Saturday, 10:30 - 11:45 pm